ettousyjamal/ettousyjamal/README.md

 <div align="justify">

-My vision is to advance the convergence of **Artificial Intelligence** and **Internet of Things** through standardized, interoperable systems.
-By researching and implementing **OneM2M standards**, I aim to create a unified ecosystem where intelligent devices communicate seamlessly, enabling truly smart environments.
+My vision is to leverage **Artificial Intelligence** and **Internet of Things** technologies to address critical societal challenges in **Robotics, Education, e-Health, and Agriculture**.
+I aim to bridge the gap between cutting-edge AI/IoT research and practical applications that improve lives and create sustainable impact.

-Through **AIoT** (Artificial Intelligence of Things), I'm working to build the next generation of connected systems that not only collect data but learn, adapt, and make intelligent decisions autonomously.
-My mission is to make these advanced technologies accessible, practical, and transformative for businesses and society.
+Through **AIoT** (Artificial Intelligence of Things), I'm developing intelligent systems that transform how we learn, heal, grow food, and interact with autonomous machines.
+My mission is to make these advanced technologies accessible, practical, and transformative—creating solutions that empower educators, healthcare professionals, farmers, and communities worldwide.

 </div>